How we adapt

 Cool research for beating the heat

-ASU scientists are at the cutting edge of heat research and technology development.
-One example is the Cool Pavement Pilot Program, where ASU researchers partnered with the City of Phoenix to test a new asphalt sealant that reflects more sunlight than traditional pavement and reduces surface temperatures by 10°F or more to reduce the heat island effect.We’re also working to understand the effects of heat through novel tools that accurately measure the impact of extreme heat on the human body—even including a high-tech mannequin that perspires and uses advanced sensors to determine the biological impact of high-temperatures.
-And at the Urban Climate Research Center, scholars from across disciplines— including geography, engineering and social sciences— are working to understand the effects of urban heat islands and design strategies to mitigate heat impacts.
+ASU scientists are designing new technologies to respond to extreme heat—like the Cool Pavement Pilot Program, a new asphalt sealant that reflects sunlight to reduce surface temperatures by 10°F or more.
+We’re also working to understand the effects of heat through novel tools that accurately measure the impact of extreme heat on the human body—even including a high-tech mannequin that perspires and uses advanced sensors to determine the biological impact of high-temperatures.
+And at the Urban Climate Research Center, experts in geography, engineering and social sciences are working to understand the effects of urban heat islands and design strategies to reduce their impact.